michael-rubel/livewire-best-practices/README.md

 ---
 ### 📈 Use lazy loading
-Instead of blocking the page render until your data is ready, you can create a placeholder using the [Lazy Loading](https://laravel-livewire.com/docs/2.x/defer-loading) technique so your UI will feel more responsive.
+Instead of blocking the page render until your data is ready, you can create a placeholder using the [lazy loading](https://livewire.laravel.com/docs/lazy) technique so your UI will feel more responsive.

 [Example](https://github.com/michael-rubel/livewire-best-practices/blob/main/Examples/lazy-loading.md)